“I don’t hear as good as I used to, and I ain’t as pretty as I used to be”

 Why am I reviewing an old film like ‘The Wrestler?’
-Because it is WrestleMania 32 week!
-A poor link, I know, but hey ho…go with the flow!
+Because Darren Aronofsky has a new movie out, called Mother!
 ‘The Wrestler’ was critically acclaimed when it appeared in the cinemas, especially for Mickey Rourke’s performance as Randy ‘The Ram’ Robinson.
 He’s ‘a broken down piece of meat’, in his own words.
 He’s the typical has-been who wants one last shot at glory.
 A major reason for this acclaim was the niche (and much-maligned) subject of wrestling.

 Yes, the film ‘humanized’ the absurd world of wrestling, where everything’s predetermined.
 Wrestling, to the masses, is a ‘fake’ sport.
 Even the film depicts this disdain for wrestling, in the form of Randy’s shop manager (yes, Randy has now been reduced to working at a shop due to the poor wages of infrequent, low-grade wrestling).
 When Randy asks for more work at the weekends, his response is ‘Did the price for tights go up?’
 Randy’s love interest (and handy parallel) Cassidy sees Randy bleeding, and says ‘I thought wrestling was fake!’
 Randy then goes through all of the very real injuries he’s sustained during his wrestling tenure.
 This disdain for the fakery of wrestling escapes me.
 Of course it’s fake.
 It is sports ENTERTAINMENT.
 Suspension of disbelief is a necessity.